 - 8.10 The responses to the Issues and Options consultation showed that local people considered that the NDP should promote sustainable travel with 91% of respondents (59) supporting such a policy.
 There were a number of suggestions for possible actions for the Parish Council to progress in partnership with other organisations, including improvements to bus services.
 Comments related to planning policies included the suggestion that 'new houses should have vehicle charging points, there was a need to link new development to footpaths and improvements to accessibility and safety for cycling should be supported.
 There were also concerns that cycle lanes (eg on the A465) would require road widening'. - 8.11 77% of respondents to the consultation on the emerging Draft Plan supported the Draft Policy.
-Negative comments included concerns that the expectations are unrealistic and pointless but there were also suggestions that there is a need to be flexible to allow for changes to vehicles and travel in the future, sites should not rely on cars or be in remote areas and the provision of a safe pedestrian pathway between 'up' and 'down' areas of the village is a high priority. - 8.12 Draft Policy SL8 has been prepared to encourage new development to promote more sustainable travel and improved accessibility for all.
+Negative comments included concerns that the expectations are unrealistic and pointless but there were also suggestions that there is a need to be flexible to allow for changes to vehicles and travel in the future, sites should not rely on cars or be in remote areas and the provision of a safe pedestrian pathway between 'up' and 'down' areas of the village is a high priority. - 8.12 Policy SL15 has been prepared to encourage new development to promote more sustainable travel and improved accessibility for all.

-Draft Policy SL8: Improving Accessibility and Sustainable Travel
+Policy SL15: Improving Accessibility and Sustainable Travel

-Proposals for new development and conversions should promote walking and cycling and use of public transport.

-Wherever possible, schemes for new housing and employment related development should:
+Proposals for new development and conversions should promote and encourage walking and cycling and use of public transport.
+Wherever possible, schemes for new housing and employment related development should conform to Design Code 02 Green infrastructure, active travel and open space and: